localpreservation/presentations/2016-09-09-localpastnyc.md

 Note:

-Let's take a minute to explore what resources we use to teach _and_ to learn.
+Let's take a few minutes to explore what resources we use to teach _and_ to learn.

 1. Raise your hand if you referred to a textbook or a printed encyclopedia as a reference in the past _month_.
 Printed publications can be **limiting**.
 2. Raise your hand if you referred to an article on Wikipedia as a reference in the past _month_.
 Free digital resources are **used**.